Coronavirus and the right to online political participation

 Without free speech—which, today, is synonymous with access to the internet—democracy dies.
 And no pandemic is worth that cost.

-Sam Bocetta is a freelance journalist specializing in US diplomacy and national security, with emphases on technology trends in cyberwarfare, cyberdefense, and cryptography.
+Sam Bocetta is a freelance journalist specializing in US diplomacy and national security, with emphasis on technology trends in cyberwarfare, cyberdefense, and cryptography.
+He is currently working as a part-time cybersecurity coordinator at AssignYourWriter.